SerkanKorkusuz/Scientific-Notation/README.md

 Decimal floating point is a computer arithmetic system closely related to scientific notation.

-This Raedme's Text Source: Wikipedia
+This Readme's Text Source: Wikipedia